renovatebot/renovate/docs/usage/config-validation.md

 ### Validation of Renovate config change PRs

-Renovate can validate configuration changes in Pull Requests as long as you use a designated branch name.
+Renovate can validate configuration changes in Pull Requests when you use a special branch name.

 Follow these steps to validate your configuration: